ceph/ceph/doc/cephfs/fs-volumes.rst

 <vol_name> is the volume name (an arbitrary string), and

-<placement> is an optional string signifying which hosts should have NFS Ganesha
+<placement> is an optional string signifying which hosts should have MDS
-daemon containers running on them and, optionally, the total number of NFS Ganesha daemons the cluster (should you want to have more than one NFS Ganesha daemon running per node).
-For example, the following placement string means "deploy NFS Ganesha daemons on nodes host1 and host2 (one daemon per host):
+running on them and, optionally, the total number of MDSes the cluster (should you want to have more than one MDS running per node).
+For example, the following placement string means "deploy MDS on nodes host1 and host2 (one MDS per host):

     "host1,host2"

-and this placement specification says to deploy two NFS Ganesha daemons each on nodes host1 and host2 (for a total of four NFS Ganesha daemons in the cluster):
+and this placement specification says to deploy two MDS each on nodes host1 and host2 (for a total of four MDS in the cluster):

     "4 host1,host2"